What is the perfect bug out bag for you?

-In this article, we’ll tell you why you need a lighter bug out bag and how you can achieve it.
+In this article, we’ll tell you how to go about building a bug out bag you can actually carry.
 Let’s get right to it:

 We know you’re no stranger to bug out bags, but let’s take a moment to go back to the basics.

 The bug out bag (BOB) concept is simple.
 It’s the bag that will keep you alive while you travel to your bug out location (BOL) during an emergency.
-When prepping it, you should make sure it has survival supplies that can last at least 72 hours or longer, depending on how far your destination is.
+It should have survival supplies that can last at least 72 hours or longer, depending on how far your destination is.

 In theory, this sounds easy-peasy.
-But once it’s time to pack your BOB, that’s when you realize the challenge you have to deal with.
+But once you start building a bug out bag, that’s when you realize the challenge you have to deal with.
 Just how can you secure all your essentials while ensuring your bag’s weight won’t kill you in the process?